The Cliff conservation area

 Boundary extensions - 1994 and 2008

-As part of the appraisal of the Cliff conservation area, consideration was given to the review of its boundary.
-In May 2008 the boundary was extended to the north to include a small part of Kersal Vale wood as far as Bury New Road.
+A further review of the conservation area boundary was undertaken as part of the appraisal process, and in May 2008 the boundary was extended to the north to include a small part of Kersal Vale wood as far as Bury New Road.
 This was done to encourage an improved visual link at the head of Lower Broughton Road into the wooded valley.

 |464 Lower Broughton Road||II|